Openhab-Nodes/website/content/en/developer/addons_bindings.md

 tags = []
 +++

-This chapter is about developing a Binding for openHAB X. Remember that if your service already exposes Web Things via HTTP or follows the MQTT Homie convention, you don't need to write an Addon.
+This chapter is about developing a Binding for OHX.
+Remember that if your service already exposes Web Things via HTTP or follows the MQTT Homie convention, you don't need to write an Addon.

-To integrate a service or a device into openHAB X the framework need to know about supported Things including their configuration, attached properties, events and actions.
+To integrate a service or a device into OHX the framework need to know about supported Things including their configuration, attached properties, events and actions.

 {{< img src="/img/doc/addon-binding-thing.svg" >}}